tlorien/Kei-Truck-Van-and-Car-Manuals/contribute.md

 # Contribute to {{ site.title }}

-We welcome contributions from everyone!
+We welcome contributions from anyone who wishes to add new manuals or improve existing ones.
+If you're interested in helping out, please check out our repository on GitHub, or contact us for more information.

 Here’s how you can help:

 ## Translate Manuals
 Help us expand our reach by translating manuals into different languages.